 Inter-Varietal Applied Corpus Studies (IVACS)

-The IVACS network comprises of MIC and the College's conferring body, the University of Limerick; the University of Nottingham and Queen’s University Belfast.
+The IVACS Research Centre was formally established at Mary Immaculate College in 2002 as both a research centre and an inter-institutional research network between Mary Immaculate College, University of Limerick, University of Nottingham and Queen’s University Belfast.
 Since then, the network has extended to researchers in many other institutions.

 Inter-institutional collaboration is core to the IVACS network and many of our publications result from such synergies.

 The IVACS Research Centre has a dedicated book series with Routledge, entitled Applied Corpus Linguistics.
 See IVACS Book Series.

 If you are interesting in joining the IVACS network or wish to contact us, please email email@example.com.